wrhallou/recruitement-bioinfo/README.md

-# This public repo contains code and explanations for the technical assessment
+# This public repository contains code and explanations for the technical assessment.